 Using a Garmin and an iPhone 4 we concurrently recorded tracks on 12 miles of trail in fairly dense conifers on the west slope of California's Sierra Nevada range and could not tell any difference in accuracy.

 We leave it to the reader make their own determination if this level of accuracy is sufficient.
-We have not tested under heavy tree cover.

 Battery Drain and Different Models of iPhones

 When all battery conservation measures are in place (as per the Battery Conservation Settings section), the baseline battery drain of most iPhone models is 1-3% per day.